Search for heavy diboson resonances in semileptonic final states in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Systematic uncertainties

 Uncertainties in the efficiencies of lepton triggers are found to be negligible.
 The modelling of the electron and muon reconstruction, identification and isolation efficiencies is studied with a tag-and-probe method using $\Zll$ events in data and simulation~\cite{EGAM-2018-01, PERF-2015-10}.
 Small corrections are applied to the simulation to better model the performance seen in data.
 These corrections have associated uncertainties of the order of 1\%.
 Uncertainties in the lepton energy (or momentum) scale and resolution, especially for muon momentum resolution (3\%), are also taken into account.

 Uncertainties for the energy scale and resolution of the small-$R$ jets are determined using MC simulation and in situ techniques~\cite{PERF-2016-04}.
 For central jets, the total relative uncertainty in the jet energy scale varies in the range 1--4\% for $\pt>20$~\GeV.
+For forward jets, additional 2--4\% uncertainty depending on \pt\ is applied based on $\eta$-intercalibration study.
 The uncertainty in the jet energy resolution ranges from $20\%$ for jets with a $\pt$ of $20$~\GeV\ to less than $5\%$ for jets with $\pt>200$~\GeV.

 Uncertainties in the scale of the large-$R$ jet \pt\ are estimated by comparing the calorimeter- and track-based energy and mass measurements in data and simulation~\cite{JETM-2018-02}.
 The precision of the relative jet energy scale is 1--2\% for $200\,\GeV <p_T< 2$~\TeV, while that of the mass scale is 2--10\%.
 The jet energy resolution uncertainty is estimated to be approximately 2\%.
-The efficiency of the $W$/$Z$ boson tagging based on the $\mJ$ and \DTwoBetaOne requirements is estimated using data control samples, following the technique described in Ref.~\cite{JETM-2018-03}.
+The efficiency of the $W$/$Z$ boson tagging based on the $\mJ$ and \DTwoBetaOne requirements is estimated using data control samples, following the technique described in Ref.~\cite{ATLAS-PHYS-PUB-2020-008}.
 The efficiency for large-$R$ jets from $W$/$Z$ boson decays is estimated using $t\bar{t}$ control samples for $\pt < 600$~\GeV.
-The measurement is extrapolated to the higher \pt region with additional uncertainties estimated from simulations.
+The measurement is extrapolated to the higher \pt region with additional uncertainties estimated from simulations~\cite{ATL-PHYS-PUB-2020-017}.
 The efficiency for background large-$R$ jets from gluons or light quarks is estimated using dijet and $\gamma$+jets samples.

 Uncertainties in the efficiencies for tagging $b$-jets and for mis-tagging light-flavour jets are determined from $\ttbar$ control samples~\cite{FTAG-2018-01,ATLAS-CONF-2018-006,ATLAS-CONF-2018-045}.
 The total uncertainties are 1--10\%, 15--50\%, and 50--100\% for $b$-jets, $c$-jets, and light-flavour jets respectively.